Photo by Milos Lopusina on Unsplash

-I invite you to join me for online group meditation Tuesday July 5th at 7pm for a Guided Meditation on Abundance.
+I invite you to join me for online group meditation Tuesday February 12th at 7pm or In-Person Group Meditation Thursday February 16th at 7pm, 185 Lincoln St. Suite 300 Hingham for a guided meditation on “Thoughts.”

 Please contact me through the "Contact Eileen" link on the left no later than the Monday before Group Meditation to receive the Zoom link.